wp-plugins/socialgrid/readme.txt

 3. This shot shows the drag-and-drop interface, by demonstrating the removal of the Facebook icon from the grid.

 == Changelog ==

+= 2.02 =
+* Improved compatibility with many themes with some !important action on the CSS.

 = 2.01 =
 * Fixed a minor issue with the RSS feed url, and css styling.